sithisakulratp/sithisakulratp.github.io/README.md

 your own ethics and judgment.
 If the work does not seem to match your personal judgment, do NOT take the responsibility because that means you are also responsible of the outcome.
-If you take the responsibility and the outcome is not what to be expected, do not take make excuses, provide options on what can make it work or better.
+If you take the responsibility and the outcome is not what to be expected, do not make excuses, provide options on what can make it work or better.
 The chapter also talks about the disorder of the system, or the disorganized code.
 It's interesting how the authors compare this to "broken windows."
 What interests me even more is the stone soup story.